 If you go further up the road for about another half a mile, there is a large parking lot on your left with plenty of spaces.
 It costs $3 to park there and you can even go in and out on the same day – go there for a morning hike and then return to view the sunset.
 Red Rock Pass is not accepted.
 This parking lot is also directly across the street from a lookout with panoramic and stunning views.

 The Trail and the Climb

 If you are lucky enough to grab one of the 8 parking spaces at the bottom of the site, follow the signs to the Summit Trail (see picture above).
-In a nutshell, you will go up a set of steep stairs, turn left, and follow the trail that leads you to the ultimate climb up to the top of the vortex.
+In a nutshell, you will go up a set of steep stairs, turn left, and follow the path that leads you to the ultimate ascend up to the top of the vortex.

 This hike is about 0.6 mile long and it ends at a lookout and rest area.
 The lookout has a map with pictures to help you identify all the famous rock formations.
 From there, you will take a left and follow the path to the vortex.

 The climb up the knoll is short and not too strenuous, and there are handrails to assist you.
 However, you still need to be moderately fit and be able to walk up a steep slope and navigate through a few steep and narrow steps.
 There is no halfway point to this climb, so you just have to go all the way up.
 Once you get there – vortex energy or not – it feels like you are on the top of the World!

 Boynton Canyon is a combination site with both upflow and inflow energies.
 The canyon floor is an inflow area where the energy facilitates the healing of mental wounds and helps achieve peace of mind and peace within oneself.
 The outflow areas can be found in the ridges and peaks above.
 As with other outflow sites, the energy here could induce an uplifting spiritual experience.